 The Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on Their Destruction, commonly referred to as the Mine Ban Treaty, was adopted on 18 September 1997 and entered into force on 1 March 1999.

 The Mine Ban Treaty prohibits the use, stockpiling, production and transfer of antipersonnel mines.
 It is the most comprehensive international instrument for eradicating landmines and deals with everything from mine use, production and trade, to victim assistance, mine clearance and stockpile destruction.

-There are currently XXX States Parties to the treaty and the treaty is still open for ratification by signatories and for accession by those that did not sign before March 1999.
+There are 164 States Parties to the treaty and the treaty is still open for ratification by one signatory and for accession by those that did not sign before March 1999.
 States not party to the Mine Ban Treaty include: China, Egypt, India, Israel, Pakistan, Russia and the United States.

 States Parties to the Mine Ban Treaty are obligated to: